-- They must be consumed in the holiest place.
+- The 'firsts' must be consumed in the holiest places.
 Some of the gifts to the Kohanim must be consumed within the Bet Hamikdash; other must be consumed within Yerushalayim.
 Ma'aser shaini must also be consumed in Yerushalayim.
-If there is too much ma'aser shaini to carry then it can be redeemed onto money in which case the money must be spent on food in Yerushalayim. - They must be consumed in a state of purity.
+If there is too much ma'aser shaini to carry, then it can be redeemed with money but the money must be spent on food in Yerushalayim. - The 'firsts' must be consumed in a state of purity.
 For instance, terumah must be kept ritually pure and the person consuming the terumah must also be in a state of purity.

-In effect, we are taking the first of our crops, the first born of our flocks, the first shearing of our sheep and elevating those 'firsts' into a state of kedusha.
+In effect, we are taking the first of our crops, our flocks, our sheep etc. and elevating those 'firsts' into a state of kedusha.
 We can learn an important lesson from the fact that only the first portion of our belongings needs to be sanctified, not all of our belongings.
 This acknowledges that we are only human.
 Consuming everything in a sanctified manner would be too difficult.
 We are not at that level.
-But by elevating the 'firsts' we are reminded of which way we should be facing - towards kedusha, towards more holiness.
-It points our minds and actions in the right direction.
+But by elevating the 'firsts', we are reminded of which way we should be facing - i.e. towards kedusha, towards more holiness.
+It points our minds and actions in the right direction at the beginning of each process.

 There is an important application of this idea that is relevant to this time of year.
 We are just entering Elul and the countdown towards Rosh Hashanah and the Aseret Y'mai Teshuvah.
-There is a custom to take on something extra during this time.
-We try to spend the first part of the new year on a higher level.
-We can then spend the rest of the year trying to reach those heights once again.
-We might not achieve our original levels, but at least we have set a benchmark towards which we can aim.
-By being extra careful around this time of year, the beginning of the year, we are demonstrating to Hashem and to ourselves where our priorities lie.
+There is a custom to take on something extra during this time (in the form of a new mitzva or working on a particular middah).
+In the beginning we may be fuelled by inspiration and the additional Kedusha of the Yamim Noraim.
+However, after that we might find ourselves slipping.
+However, though we might not achieve our original levels, at least we have set a benchmark towards which we can aim.
+By being extra 'good' as the new year begins, we are demonstrating to Hashem and to ourselves where our priorities lie.
 We are facing the right direction.
 Our behaviour at the head of the year can be held up as an example of what we hope to achieve and what we are working towards.

-This idea is relevant to our interpersonal relationships.
-It is important to acknowledge that we are only human and we cannot always achieve the high standards that we may set for ourselves.
+This idea is also relevant to our interpersonal relationships.
+On the one hand, we can strive to reach high levels in our interpersonal dealings and to have exemplary middot.
+On the other hand, it is important to acknowledge that we are only human and we cannot always achieve the high standards that we may set for ourselves.
 We need to keep this in mind and not judge ourselves too harshly when we slip up.
 As long as we are facing in the right direction and making an honest attempt, we should try to be understanding of our own mistakes and the mistakes of other people.